TRIQS/ctseg/paper/paper.md

    index: 1
  - name: Max Planck Institute for Polymer Research, Ackermannweg 10, 55128 Mainz, Germany
    index: 2
+ - name: Eviden Quantum Laboratory, 78340 Les Clayes-sous-Bois, France
+   index: 3
+ - name: CPHT, CNRS, Ecole Polytechnique, Institut Polytechnique de Paris, 91128 Palaiseau, France
+   index: 4
+ - name: Collège de France, 11 place Marcelin Berthelot, 75005 Paris, France
+   index: 5
 date: 25 May 2024
 bibliography: paper.bib
 ---

 # Summary

-Electron-electron interactions are a key detereminant of the electrical and optical response properties in solid-state materials.
+Electron-electron interactions are a key determinant of the electrical and optical response properties in solid-state materials.
 Yet, the many-electron problem is outstandingly difficult, and can be tackled analytically only when interactions are weak, or in rare exactly solvable cases.
 One of the popular